heralight/k8s-user-tools/README.md

 ## Garanties

 The code is provide as is without any garanties or support.

-Up to you to check, verify, enforce, fix any security problems.
+Up to you to check, verify, enforce, fix any technical or security problems.

 ## Licence

+This project is under the AGPLv3.
+For more information, please a message or an issue on github.